JustenRickert/justenrickert-old-user-page/_posts/2017-05-23-mystical-mathematical-argument.md

 > "Why are numbers beautiful?
 It's like asking why is Beethoven's Ninth Symphony
 > beautiful.
 If you don't see why, someone can't tell you.
 I know numbers are
 > beautiful.
-If they aren't beautiful, nothing is." ---Paul Erdős
+If they aren't beautiful, nothing is." --- Paul Erdős